 “But David, how does it taste?”

 Like nothing.
 And it’s not grainy either.
-It would be putting sugar under your lip but it wasn’t sweet at all.
-I then thought this was pretty smart, so I put some honey under my tongue while it dissolved, and that made it quite pleasant.
+It’s like putting sugar under your lip but it wasn’t sweet at all.

 Anyways.
 Great value.
 Great company.
 Simple product.